chorus-ai/chorus-mapping/Docs/MappingClinicalValidation/README.md

 5. **SCALE**: indicates how the observation or measurement is expressed.
 It can be Quantitative(Qn), Ordinal(Ord), Nominal(Nom), Narrative(Nar).
 6. **METHOD**: used if the technique affects the clinical interpretation.

-- **Contextual usage:** consider the context in which the terms are used.
+- **Contextual usage:** Consider the context in which the terms are used.
-- **Clinical equivalence:** despite differences in specificity, terms might be considered clinically equivalent if they refer to the same event, but this depends on the context in which the terms are used.
+- **Clinical equivalence:** Despite differences in specificity, terms might be considered clinically equivalent if they refer to the same event, but this depends on the context in which the terms are used.
-- **Pragmatic analysis:** reflect on how the terms are used in clinical communication.
+- **Pragmatic analysis:** Reflect on how the terms are used in clinical communication.
 - **Implication and inference:** deduce implicit meanings, as certain terms may lack explicit information in their names, but implicit connotations can be inferred.

 ## 4\.
 Decision Making

-The decision making is a crucial phase in the clinical validation process of mappings.
+The decision-making is a crucial phase in the clinical validation process of mappings.
 It involves making informed choices based on clinical experience and knowledge.
 This section will guide you through the key steps and considerations in the decision-making process.

-1. **Analyzing validation results:** compile and synthesize the results from the validation steps.
+1. **Analyzing validation results:** Compile and synthesize the results from the validation steps.
 Look for patterns or recurring issues in the validation data that might influence mapping decisions.
-2. **Making informed decisions:** use established criteria to make decisions on mappings.
+2. **Making informed decisions:** Use established criteria to make decisions on mappings.
 This includes assessing accuracy, clinical relevance, and consistency with the OHDSI/OMOP standards and real-world settings.
 Strive to find a balance between technical accuracy and practical applicability in clinical settings.
-3. **Documenting decisions:** record each decision made during the process, including the rationale and supporting evidence.
+3. **Documenting decisions:** Record each decision made during the process, including the rationale and supporting evidence.
 This documentation is vital for transparency and future reference (see Review feedback submission).
 4. **Updating the mapping table:** reflect these decisions in the mapping table, ensuring that it remains an accurate and up-to-date resource.
-5. **Continuous improvement:** establish a feedback loop to review the impact of these decisions on data quality and clinical utility, making adjustments as necessary.
+5. **Continuous improvement:** Establish a feedback loop to review the impact of these decisions on data quality and clinical utility, making adjustments as necessary.
 Regularly communicate with all stakeholders, including other clinical experts and data scientists, to ensure the decisions meet the needs of all users.

 ## 5\.
 Testing Methodology